-About Code Enforcement
+About Code Compliance

-This includes, but is not limited to, enforcement of adopted codes and provisions pertaining to litter, inoperable vehicles, recreation and commercial vehicles, animals, graffiti, abandoned properties, land uses, encroachments, visibility obstructions, building without permits, noise, environmental concerns and related issues.
+This includes, but is not limited to, compliance of adopted codes and provisions pertaining to litter, inoperable vehicles, recreation and commercial vehicles, animals, graffiti, abandoned properties, land uses, encroachments, visibility obstructions, building without permits, noise, environmental concerns and related issues.

 Report a Violation

-There are two ways to report a violation, you can File a Code Enforcement Complaint online or call the Code Enforcement 24-hour Complaint Line at (623) 773-7226.
+There are two ways to report a violation, you can File a Code Compliance Complaint online or call the Code Compliance 24-hour Complaint Line at (623) 773-7226.
 When you call, please give the exact address of the property in violation, if possible, and explain in detail what you believe to be in violation.
 You are not required to leave your name and telephone number when you report a violation, but it is helpful to do so.
 In some cases, the officer may need to obtain more information from you to resolve the violation, or let you know that the complaint was not a valid code violation.